Categories: News

 I think we can all agree that fragmentation on the Android platform exists.
 So the question becomes “is it a problem?”
 In my opinion, almost.
 What I mean by this is that unless it’s addressed, it could spiral out of control to the point that it simply isn’t manageable.
 It may get to the point that certain apps only work on certain devices.
 Want to play Angry Birds?
 Get a Samsung phone.

 That said, I don’t think it will get that far.
-In fact, Google has already released tool to help curtail the issue, and they recently partnered with manufacturers to help ensure devices are kept up to date.
+In fact, Google has already released a tool to help curtail the issue, and they recently partnered with manufacturers to help ensure devices are kept up to date.
 Is it enough?
 Maybe for now, but it’s not a complete solution.
 So how does Google minimize the imminent fragmentation problem while maintaining the openness that many of us love about the Android platform?
 Well, that’s the big question, now isn’t it?

-Android Fragmentation: A Real Problem or A Hyped Non-Issue? was last updated February 12th, 2024 by David Z
+Android Fragmentation: A Real Problem or A Hyped Non-Issue? was last updated April 7th, 2026 by David Z

-Android Fragmentation: A Real Problem or A Hyped Non-Issue? was last modified: February 12th, 2024 by David Z
+Android Fragmentation: A Real Problem or A Hyped Non-Issue? was last modified: April 7th, 2026 by David Z

 David Z